-Brainstorm and develop ideas on programs that involve women with the After 1 hour, the results of the 4 tables were presented to the plenary:
+After 1 hour, the results of the 4 tables were presented to the plenary:

-Table 1: "Ideas to include gender issues in volunteer meetings and trainings
+Table 1: "Ideas to include gender issues in volunteer meetings and trainings through interactive methods in a respectful way.

 Pre-departure:

 It was seen imperative to sensibilise volunteers regarding themes of sex and gender; reflect on what it means to be a man or a woman and making them aware about the diverse sexual orientations.
 This should be done